sudarshanReddykurri/Login-Form/README.md

 ## Simple PHP/MySQL Login Form

 ### Description:
-A simple login form with functional user registration.
-The login and registration pages pull data from a MySQL database which stores the information provided upon account creation.
-All passwords are __hashed__ & __salted__  before being stored in the table.
+A simple login form with functional user registration and account creation.
+The login and registration pages both pull their data from a MySQL database which stores the information provided upon account creation.
+The MySQL database is protected against MySQL Injection attacks by the usage of the "mysql_real_escape_string", other than that all security falls to the user.
+There is multiple error checking on the username and password as well as all passwords are __hashed__ & __salted__  before being stored in the table.

 ### Usage:
 Simply put the files in your *AMP/APACHE Directory and then navigate to that directory in your browser.
 To create the database, run the script provided in the __MySQL__ folder.
-If that doesn't work login to your MySQL via the Terminal/Command Prompt and copy and paste the script into there.
+If that doesn't work login to your MySQL via the Terminal/Command Prompt, and copy and paste the script into there.
 To create accounts simply use the __Registration__ page, and fill in the appropriate data.

 ### Licence: